Relativistic Bose-Einstein condensation with disorder: Introduction and motivation

-There is an extensive literature on relativistic Bose-Einstein condensation (RBEC) following the pioneering works of Refs.~\cite{{karsh},{aragao},{kapustax}, {haber},{frota},{bernstein}}, which discussed RBEC in flat space-times, and Refs.~\cite{{singh}, {parker},{shiraishi},{toms}}, which discussed RBEC in curved space-times.
+There is an extensive literature on relativistic Bose-Einstein condensation (RBEC) following the pioneering works of Refs.~\cite{{karsh},{aragao},{kapustax},{haber,haber2}, {frota},{bernstein,bernstein2}}, which discussed RBEC in flat space-times, and Refs.~\cite{{singh}, {parker},{shiraishi},{toms}}, which discussed RBEC in curved space-times.
 While relativistic Bose-Einstein condensates are not yet realizable in controllable experiments like their non-relativistic counterparts, they do relate to observable and experimentally accessible phenomena.
 One example, of immense current interest, concerns the condensation dynamics in relativistic quantum field theories where creation and annihilation of particles play crucial role, like in far-from-equilibrium stages of the early Universe and in experiments with relativistic heavy-ion collisions~\cite{berges}.
-There is also the possibility of Bose-Einstein condensation of pions and kaons~\cite{{bed-schaf},{bedaque},{kap-red},{andersen}} in neutron stars.
+There is also the possibility of Bose-Einstein condensation of pions and kaons~\cite{{bed-schaf},{bedaque}, {kap-red},{andersen}} in neutron stars.
 The condensation of these mesons will affect the equation of state of matter in the interior of the star, which has direct consequences on the observable mass-radius relation of the star, and will also impact the early evolution of the neutron star.
+In turn, in dark-matter models where scalar particles constitute a natural ingredient, relativistic Bose-Einstein condensates assume an important place in the study of the effects of scalar dark-matter background on the equilibrium of degenerate stars~\cite{grifols}.
+In this case there is particular interest in the charge density and the associated chemical potential.